lihaoyi/Metascala/readme.md

 > test-only metascala.features.*
 ```

 Which will run download the dependencies (currently just [asm](http://asm.ow2.org/)), compile the code, and run the unit tests in the [test/scala/features](test/scala/features) folder.
-Compiling Metascala could take up to a minute or two, but running the unit tests should take less than 10 seconds.
+Compiling Metascala could take a minute, but running the unit tests should take less than 10 seconds.
 These tests exercise individual pieces of functionality available on the JVM: math, methods, classes, exceptions, etc., and verify that the result of executing a method via Metascala is identical to the result of executing it directly via [reflection](http://docs.oracle.com/javase/tutorial/reflect/).

+Apart from the basic feature tests, metascala also includes basic tests for the [garbage collector](src/test/scala/metascala/full/GCTests.scala), [Java](src/test/scala/metascala/full/JavaLibTest.scala) and [Scala](src/test/scala/metascala/full/ScalaLib.scala) library functionality.
+Lastly, Metascala contains tests for [Meta-interpretation](src/test/scala/metascala/full/MetacircularTest.scala), which tests the ability for Metascala to interpret its own source code, which in tern interprets some simple programs (e.g. a square-root calculator).
+Meta-interpretation is extremely slow, and these tests take **several minutes** to run.

 Implementation
 --------------